Jolly Roger: By British submarines

 Symbols on the flag indicated the history of the submarine, and it was the responsibility of the boat's personnel to keep the flag updated.
-The Royal Navy Submarine Museum (which, as of 2004, possessed fifteen Jolly Rogers) recognises 20 unique symbols.
+The Royal Navy Submarine Museum (which, as of 2004, possessed fifteen Jolly Rogers) recognizes 20 unique symbols.
 A bar denotes the torpedoing of a ship: red bars indicated warships, white bars represented merchant vessels, and black bars with a white "U" stood for U-boats.
 A dagger indicated a 'cloak and dagger' operation: typically the delivery or recovery of shore parties from enemy territory.
 Stars (sometimes surrounding crossed cannon) stood for occasions where the deck gun was fired.
 Minelaying operations were shown by the silhouette of a sea mine: a number inside the mine indicated how many such missions.
-A lighthouse or torch symbolised the boat's use as a navigational marker for an invasion force; the latter more particularly associated with Operation Torch.
+A lighthouse or torch symbolized the boat's use as a navigational marker for an invasion force; the latter more particularly associated with Operation Torch.
 Rescue of personnel from downed aircraft or sunken ships was marked by a lifebuoy.
 Unique symbols are used to denote one-off incidents: for example, the Jolly Roger of HMS Proteus included a can-opener, referencing an incident where an Italian destroyer attempted to ram the submarine, but ended up worse off because of damage to the destroyer's hull by the submarine's hydroplanes, while HMS United added a stork and baby when the boat's commander became a father while on patrol.
 Flying the Jolly Roger continued in the late 20th century and on into the 21st.
-HMS Conqueror raised the flag decorated with the silhouette of a cruiser to recognise her successful attack on the Argentine cruiser ARA General Belgrano during the Falklands War.
+HMS Conqueror raised the flag decorated with the silhouette of a cruiser to recognize her successful attack on the Argentine cruiser ARA General Belgrano during the Falklands War.
 Several submarines returning from missions where Tomahawk cruise missiles were fired fly Jolly Rogers with tomahawk axes depicted, with crossed tomahawks indicating an unspecified number of firings, or individual axes for each successful launch.
 The Jolly Roger has been adopted as the logo of the Royal Navy Submarine Service.